BenRufenacht/KosmoKassutronicsQuantizer/README.md

 [Build Docs from Kassutronics](https://github.com/kassu/kassutronics/blob/master/documentation/Quantizer/Quantizer_Build_Docs_1.1A.pdf)

 Status:
 Oct 2023 Updated Back PCB to fix potential shorting issue with the Trigger input jacks and fixed a connection error that prevented free running mode from working.
+These updates to the back pcb are untested.

 License: